New York Workers Comp Attorneys Helping Injured Workers Choose a Qualified Doctor

 Your employer is not permitted to make the choice of doctor for you and may be charged with a misdemeanor for interfering with your right to choose a practitioner.
 This rule is suspended during an emergency in which you are unable to obtain your own care, such as if you are rendered unconscious or have sustained a life-threatening injury.
 Once the emergency has passed, you may choose to switch to another doctor or remain with the initial physician.
 If your company’s insurance is a PPO, you may need to choose a doctor within its network, but may switch to another workers’ compensation-authorized doctor after 30 days.

-Learn More About Choosing a Doctor From an Experienced Garden City Work Injury Lawyer at Our Firm
+Learn More About Choosing a Doctor From the Experienced Workers Comp Attorneys at Our Firm

 Do you have questions about the workers’ compensation process?
-A Garden City work injury lawyer at our firm can explain the requirements and steps at a no-risk, free consultation.
+The workers comp attorneys at our firm can explain the requirements and steps at a no-risk, free consultation.
 Contact Turley Redmond Rosasco & Rosasco today to schedule your free appointment.
+We have offices in Manhattan and Nassau and Suffolk County.